r3it/docs-customine.gusuku.io/content/_index.en.md

 ## Welcome to Gusuku Customine Help

-This site is a website that provides documentation of [Gusuku Customine](https://customine.gusuku.io/).
+This site provides the documentation of [Gusuku Customine](https://customine.gusuku.io/).

-This site is a reference site of "Do" and "Condition".
-Please search from the menu on the left.
+You can start by selecting "DO" or "CONDITION" from the menu on the left panel of this page.

-For customer support including questions, FAQs, forums, please visit [https://support.gusuku.io/](https://support.gusuku.io/).
+For additional support, please visit [https://support.gusuku.io/](https://support.gusuku.io/en/support/home).